 How Is PAT Diagnosed?

-He or she will ask you to remain still and also to hold your breath for just a few seconds.
-It is important to try to stay still and relaxed, as
+doctor will ask you to lie down and will then attach a number of electrodes to

+for just a few seconds.
+It’s important to try to stay still and relaxed, as

 or activity to measure the changes in your heart under stress.

 Your doctor may also want to test your blood pressure.

 It can be difficult to catch your episode of PAT, so your doctor